Below are three nonfiction books and two pieces of fiction that I have read and consider the best books about Venice, Italy.

 There’s only one business in Venice and that’s tourism.
 Hotels are being built everywhere.
 They are considering skyscrapers, too.
 Monster ships are parking in the Adriatic and disrupting the sea and unloading masses of consumers into the noble city.
 The old Venice is being sold off and turned into a theme park.
 City officials have appraised its landmarks as if it were commercial real estate.

 What’s most important is Venice is forgetting who she is and what she represented and represents.
 If Venice Dies by Salvatore Settis is a passionate plea to save Venice’s soul from consumerism and greed.
+One of the best and most important recent books about Venice, Italy.

 Venice: A New History by Thomas F. Madden